Consumer medicine information

 Do not breast-feed if you are taking this medicine.
 Possible effects of CEQUA on a breast-feeding baby have not been studied and are unknown.

-Some medicines may interfere with CEQUA and affect how it works.
+Some medicines and CEQUA may interfere with each other.
 These include:

 How much to use